 1. Kickass SEO and Backlink Building

 SEO will mean nothing to you only if you are a billionaire (so you can spend thousands and thousands on PPC and other Ads) – but I assume you aren’t because you are reading this article. 🙂

 Every business should tend to improve its’ SEO and Keyword rankings.
 One of the best ways for that is undoubtedly the Backlink Building.

 If you don’t know what Backlink Building is, let me explain you in a few sentences:

-Term “backlink building” is building links, or finding new and high reputational websites who would link back to you.
+The term “backlink building” is building links, or finding new and high reputational websites that would link back to you.

-The reason why you should do this is that Google will rank your website better if some big website’s linking back to you.
+The reason why you should do this is that Google will rank your website better if some big website linking back to you.

 Imagine the following situation: